mrkcass/mechanizedAI/thermal_camera/readme.md

 A diagnostic application is provided to verify correct operation and has the following options.
 * info - Display configuration data and exit.
-* test-console - Initalize the sensor and then print realtime pixel data to the console until ctrl-c is pressed.
+* test-pixeldata - Initalize the sensor and then print realtime pixel data to the console until ctrl-c is pressed.
+* test-pixeldata-devtemp - Initalize the sensor and then print realtime pixel data and to the consolethe camera device temperature until ctrl-c is pressed.
 * test-oled - Initalize the sensor and then display realtime pixel data converted to 16-bit RGB values to the frame oled display until ctrl-c is pressed.
 * run-normal - Initialize the sensor and start in normal data coleection mode.